matthewfranglen/dart-jsonp/README.md

     }

     void repeat() {
-      update().then((response) {
+      update().then((JsObject response) {
         // Do something with the response object.
-        // The response has already been interpreted as a JSON string.
+The JsObject can be treated like a dictionary.

         new Future(new Duration(seconds: 5), repeat);
       });